 With The Siam turning five this year, we asked Krissada to take us on a personal tour of his beloved indie hotel and share the stories behind some of its most interesting items, which can be viewed in the below video.

-As Bangkok's The Siam turns five, its creator, Krissada Sukosol Clapp, shares the stories behind some of the wild objects inside.
+Creative director Krissada Sukosol Clapp shares the stories behind some of the wild objects inside The Siam hotel in Bangkok, Thailand.

 1940s Myanmar wooden dental chair